WWMB: History

 On February 28, 2013, Barrington Broadcasting announced the sale of its entire group, including WWMB's LMA partner WPDE-TV, to Sinclair Broadcast Group.
 Since the LMA is included in the group deal, SagamoreHill would be selling the license assets of WWMB to Howard Stirk Holdings (owned by conservative commentator Armstrong Williams), with WPDE continuing to operate WWMB.
 The sale was finalized on November 22.

-At 1:30pm on September 20, 2021, the CW affiliation and "CW 21" branding moved from WWMB to WPDE's second subchannel.
-Dabl moved to WWMB's main channel from WPDE's fifth subchannel and was upgraded to high definition.
-The national CW Plus feed on the second subchannel was dropped and replaced with TBD, which moved from the third subchannel.
-Stadium moved to WWMB's third subchannel from WPDE's fourth subchannel, where it had previously been located before moving to WPDE.